Chapter Twenty-Five Obligations

 “I gotta tell ya, Park, I find private militaries distasteful,” Alison adds.

 I hear an unusual snort and a surrendered sigh from Grace as she looks out the window with a small smirk that says so much.
 Parker slips her his cantankerous side-eye that means they’ve likely discussed this many times before.
-Grace appears resigned to the fact that this is now and has always been her now our life.
+Grace appears resigned to the fact that this is now and has always been their life.

 Parker looks back at Alison.
 “I don’t like them much either.
 Nothing’s ever simple though, is it?
 Especially nowadays.”